 If you want to know how your current in-progress coursework and your future registered coursework will satisfy graduation requirements, you have the option to run your degree evaluation with an in-progress format, also known as "IP."
 Log in to your degree evaluation through the SDSU WebPortal and view the Request an Audit page.
-Click on the link provided within Undergraduate Student In-Progress Degree Evaluation and change the Report Type from ONLSS to IPSS as seen below.
+Select the link provided within Undergraduate Student In-Progress Degree Evaluation and change the Report Type from ONLSS to IPSS as seen below.
 This will generate your degree evaluation with your coursework in progress and show how those courses will meet your degree requirements.

 Once you view your In-Progress degree evaluation, you will see how your current enrolled courses and any future registered courses will satisfy your degree requirements by the blue indicators within the Degree Evaluation and the charts and graphs.
 IP indicates current coursework in-progress while FP indicates future coursework you are enrolled in.

 The Office of Advising and Evaluations refers to degree evaluations ran under a different major as "What If" audits.
 This means you can change the major in which your coursework is completed under and the results will show you what remaining requirements you would have if you were to change your major.
-After you log in to your degree evaluation, view the Request an Audit section and click on Select a Different Program.
+After you log in to your degree evaluation, view the Request an Audit section and click on Select a Different Undergraduate Program.
 Select a different major under Degree and then select Run Different Program.

 In this example, the student was originally declared as a Criminal Justice major, but the student wanted to see what the requirements would be if the student changed the major to accounting.